JetenderG/AutoFlipperSite/README.md

 Requirments
 -----

-You'll need three things in order for the site to work.
+You'll need four things in order for the site to work.

+*node.js*

+A run time enviroment that allows to use of javasccript code outside the browser.

+> you can download the installer  at https://nodejs.org/en/

 *MySql Installer*